thescientist13/HP_Stuff/content/Harrypedia/magic/dark/Horcruxes.md

 the first requiring hatred, the second requiring the remorseless killing of an innocent.
-DisobedianceWriter suggests that one could be created with any killing, I think Rowling's interview comments require something more gruesome.[^210323-15]
+DisobedianceWriter suggests that one could be created with any killing, I think Rowling's interview comments require something more gruesome.[^210323-15]  Of particular note, the Valley of the Kings was in use from the 16th to the 11th century BC.[^210323-13]  For my purposes the overlap is actually useful.

-Still, despite the parts I dislike, I *do* like the idea that the Egyptian priests played the ruling class, developed horcruxes, and that, unlike Itsme66's theory, horcruxes do work.
+Despite the parts I dislike, I *do* like the idea that the Egyptian priests played the ruling class, developed horcruxes, and that, unlike Itsme66's theory, horcruxes do work.
 It keeps me more in line with cannon, but gets rid of the over convenient root of all evil version of Herpo.
 To mesh back in with cannon, it is my thought that, since Ancient Greece and Egypt had at least some